 I envision a day when countries start making this an entrance requirement as well to give you a visa.
 We’re already seeing that with Ecuador: starting August 6 of 2018, all visitors to the country will be required to have travel insurance, per federal law.
 So if you’re saving up for a bucket list trip to the Galapagos, add a bit to your budget to meet the entrance requirements.

 Yes you need money, time, and a passport, but if you’re smart you will add a fourth element to that list: an annual travel insurance policy.
 Check the rates here and you’ll find that peace of mind is probably a lot cheaper than you expected.
 Especially if you live in the USA and you compare it to what you’re paying for your health or car insurance.

-This post is sponsored by Allianz Global Assistance (AGA Service Company) and I have received financial compensation through a comprehensive advertising campaign.
+This post on the four things you need for international travel is sponsored by Allianz Global Assistance (AGA Service Company) and I have received financial compensation through a comprehensive advertising campaign.
 I have been a paid policy customer for years and all opinions are my own.